beergeek/beergeek-app_update/README.md

   Update code base for an application
   Application Options
-      -s, --service SERVICE            Service to stop and start -a, --application APPLICATION    Name of the application to update code base -p, --app_version VERSION        Version to upgrade to, use semver or 'latest'
+      -s, --service SERVICE            Service to stop and start -p, --package PACKAGE            Name of the package to update code base -n, --package_version VERSION    Version to upgrade to, use semver or 'latest' -o, --host HOST_URL              Host URL of rep server
 ```

 Note this is demonstration code.
 It will perform the following on the node: